NabihA-FullStackDev/ScriptInitMongoDBCluster/README.md

 ### Then follow the instructions
 1. Give a name to the cluster network
 1. Choose a name for every containers that will be created by this script
-1. Select the number of mongoDB container you will create (min 3, max 9) Enjoy, Your Cluster is ready
+1. Select the number of MongoDB container you will create (min 3, max 9) Enjoy, Your Cluster is ready

 Note